 Language: Mainly English, content in other languages might be included.
 Abstracts must be in English and in the original language

-Editorial Board evaluates the quality of submitted papers using the peer review process, an integral part of publishing.
-Each final response is supervised by the Guest Editor, based on preliminary editorial evaluation and reviewer’s comments.
-The role of journal editors in reviewing and approving published materials is complete, principal editors being integrally responsible for delegating tasks to editorial members, managing submission, peer review process, and final decision for each manuscript.
+The IMAG Editorial Board evaluates the quality of submitted papers using the peer review process, an integral part of publishing.
+The final response to authors is supervised by the principal co-editors (or a guest editor), based on preliminary editorial evaluation and reviewer’s comments.
+The principal co-editors are responsible for delegating tasks to editorial members, managing submission, peer review process, and final decision for each manuscript.

 All papers submitted are subject to peer review.
 The papers are evaluated by members of the editorial board and refereed within one month (average time for review; might varying from 1 to three months).
 Upon acceptance the papers are published online within 3 to six months.